Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 Testing Your Defenses

-Have a dedicated team try to break your defenses using:
+Assign a dedicated team to actively try to break your defenses using:

 test_injections = [